AnderbergE/mWorld/README.md

 # Magical Garden
-Magical Garden is a game for understanding numbers, aka number sense.
+Magical Garden is a game for understanding numbers, aka number sense.<br>
 The game is built with the game engine [Phaser](http://phaser.io/).
 Animations are created using [GSAP/TweenMax](http://greensock.com/gsap).